 Once again Hubs used cork fabric to top off the platform.
 Isn’t it fabulous?!

 He cut around the original ‘not for legal trade’ tag.
-I’m guessing this tag indicates it hasn’t been officially tested to ensure its meets government standards.
+I’m guessing this tag indicates there was no testing to ensure its meets government standards.
 Maybe that’s why this particular scale was no longer working accurately!

-It’s not completely finished without the chrome metal shield, but once that’s done it’ll look just as beautiful as the red one.
+It’s not complete without the chrome metal shield, but it still looks just as beautiful as the red one.

-Since this particular scale never worked, Hubs found another practical use for it.
+Since this particular scale never worked (as you’ll see below where I actually step on it), Hubs found another practical use for it.

 He uses it in the bedroom to store his slippers on so he remembers exactly where they are.